 This is what the Kings have done in a decade.

 - They drafted Spencer Hawes their first year out the playoffs (2007).
 Hawes was a lottery pick.
-He has been with six NBA teams and is out the league now.
+He has been with six NBA teams and is retired.

-- They drafted Jason Thompson, a lottery pick.
-He is playing in Turkey.
+- They drafted Jason Thompson, a lottery pick in 2008.
+His career numbers are 8.9 ppg and 6.6 rebounds.

 - They drafted Tyreke Evans who was Rookie of the Year and of course, he was traded.
 They drafted Omri Casspi at the bottom of the first round in 2009.
 He was a good pick, a solid player who had a very good year in 2015-16.
 They traded him.